 Abnormalities of thyroid hormone production can affect almost every aspect of health and it is one of the most under-diagnosed hormonal imbalances of aging.
 Thyroid hormones control the body’s metabolism by regulating the rate at which cells function and facilitate the conversion of oxygen and calories into energy.
 There are 2 major thyroid hormones, T4 (thyroxine) and T3 (tri iodothyronine).
 Iodine is necessary to produce these hormones.
 Because every cell of the body is affected by thyroid hormones, symptoms of imbalance are often varied and may affect multiple body systems.

-Thyroid function declines with ageing due to diminished thyroid production and decreased sensitivity to the hormones at the body receptor sites.
+Thyroid function declines with aging due to diminished thyroid production and decreased sensitivity to the hormones at the body receptor sites.

 Disturbances caused by diminished levels of thyroid hormone include:

 - Weight gain or increased difficulty losing weight

 - Diminished ability to sweat during exercise